-In her Barnsley Chronicle column on 7th June, Stephanie wrote about the importance of bus services, her efforts to keep open vital routes for local people, and how services should be run in the interests of the people that depend on them, not private profit.
+In her Barnsley Chronicle column on 16th August, Stephanie wrote about the impact of cuts to children's services in Barnsley.
 You can read her full comments here.